Be a Counselor

 Interested applicants can read the Camp Counselor Job Description (PDF).

-To apply: New applicants must make sure their complete counselor application is on file with the OWjL Office by one of the deadline dates which is January 31, 2020.
+To apply: Applicants must request a Counselor Application by clicking on this link.
+Applicants must make sure their complete counselor application is on file with the OWjL Office by TBD.
+We will coordinate with you on a deadline.

 All applications received on or before the deadline will be considered for interviews.
 Applications received after the deadline will be placed on the counselor wait list and will only be considered if additional positions become available.

-A complete application for NEW camp counselor applicants include:
+A complete application for a camp counselor applicants include:

 Instructing students who are genuinely interested in learning can be a rewarding and enjoyable experience.
 OWjL instructors are responsible for one 75-minute class each day, Monday through Friday, with a typical class size of 12-16 students.
 Courses are designed to provide intellectual challenge, active involvement, problem solving, and group activities.